-- Serve green peas, corn kernels or broccoli florets while you're cooking.
+- Cut cucumbers, carrots, broccoli, or cauliflower into sticks and serve them while you're cooking.
 This can be done quickly and can help keep down whining from hunger. - Put vegetables in the food for example shredded carrots, cabbage, a can of crushed tomatoes, corn, or beans in a meat sauce or stew. - Small children often think 'boats' made from apple or pear slices are fun, as are banana slices.
 These are also easier for a small child to eat.